1 green tea bag

 - Remove the green tea bag.
 Add the 1 ½ Tablespoon of matcha.
 Pour into a shallow bowl that will allow you to dip the lady fingers and not break the cookies.

 - Take a 8”x4” casserole dish.

-- Dip up to three lady fingers into the matcha solution.
+- Dip up to three lady fingers quickly on each side into the matcha solution for a second.
 Lay next to each other in the dish and continue to do this until there is one even layer.

 - Take a spatula and add a layer of the mascarpone.

 - Dip more lady fingers into the matcha solution, so that it’s soaked but not disintegrating.
 Layer another on top of the mascarpone.

 - At this point, my casserole dish is filled.
 I have some mascarpone left, which I later used as a topping for waffles.